antz22/ultimate-guide-to-flutter/README.md

 Many of these parameters only accept very specific types or objects.
 The 'child' property of the Container widget will only accept another Flutter widget.
 The 'color' property will only accept objects predefined by Flutter (like Colors.black, Colors.blue, etc) or objects instantiated in a certain way (Color(0xFFFFFFFF), one way to do it using hex codes).

 In the Text widget, we can style the text by passing in a 'TextStyle' object instantiated with our styles, passed into the 'style' property of the Text widget.
+Notice how the color property takes in a Color object from the Flutter library, Colors.purple.
+Also, the fontWeight property takes in a FontWeight object.

 ```dart
 Text(